-- Its Ward Committees as well as - The Overstrand Municipal Advisory Forum (OMAF).
+- The Overstrand Municipal Advisory Forum (OMAF).

 The objective of a ward committee is to enhance participatory democracy in local government.
 A ward committee is thus an advisory body without any decision making powers to assist the Ward Councilor in his/her duties.